Home

 Epidemiologist at Intermountain Medical Center in Utah

-What is Congestive Cardiac Failure
+What is Congestive Heart Failure

 Congestive Heart Failure, also called Heart Failure, Congestive Cardiac Failure and CHF -are fairly common conditions where the heart becomes enlarged, weakened and unable to pump blood well.